 Apply to Direct

-The Ross Valley Players invite you to apply to direct one of our five Main Stage plays at the Barn during the 2017-18 season.
+The Ross Valley Players invite you to apply to direct one of our six Main Stage plays at the Barn during the 2018-2019 season.

 We would enjoy hearing your directorial concept for any of the above selections and getting an insight into your personal view of theater and directing, as well as your approach to working in a setting like the Barn.
 We are also interested in developing our production teams, so please let us know if there are designers or technicians who might enjoy the Barn experience as a part of your team.
 The interview is with a small panel of theater artists who are familiar with the Barn, most of whom participated in the play selection process.
 Your interview will last approximately 20 minutes.
 During that time we would be happy to answer your questions about us.